Joan Hartock

-Joan Hartock (born 17 February 1987) is a Martiniquais footballer who most recently played as a goalkeeper for US Quevilly-Rouen.
+Joan Hartock (born 17 February 1987) is a Martiniquais footballer who most recently played as a goalkeeper for Quevilly-Rouen.
 He previously played for Brest and Lyon.

 Club career

 Early years

 Hartock began his football career with Martinique club US Robert.
-He moved to French giants Olympique Lyonnais in 2004, still only 17 years old.
+He moved to French giants Lyon in 2004, still only 17 years old.
 He played mainly for Lyon's B team in the CFA, and was the first team's third keeper for a number of years.
 He was released in 2011, having never made an official first team appearance for Lyon in his seven-year spell at the club.

-In his spell of free agency, Hartock had trials with Aston Villa, Nantes, Neuchâtel Xamax and OGC Nice.
+In his spell of free agency, Hartock had trials with Aston Villa, Nantes, Neuchâtel Xamax and Nice.

 Brest

-On 11 August 2011, he signed a one-year contract with Stade Brestois 29.
+On 11 August 2011, Hartock signed a one-year contract with Brest.
 He made his début for Brest in a Coupe de France match against Niort on 7 January 2012, his first competitive first-team appearance for any side in French football.
 At the end of the 2011–12 season, Hartock signed a two-year contract extension with Brest.
 He made a further three Coupe de France appearances in the 2012–13 season, along with his début Ligue 1 match, a 2–1 defeat to Lille on 31 March 2013.

 Hartock was the first-choice keeper for Brest in the 2015–16 and 2016–17 Ligue 2 seasons, playing in 36 games in each season.
 However he was replaced by manager Jean-Marc Furlan in May 2017 after two poor home performances.
 At the end of the 2016–17 season he was released from the final year of his contract.